nakatamaho/gmpxx_mkII/README.md

 ## Expression Lifetime Rule

-Phase 1 expression nodes store `mpf_class` leaves and expression subtrees by `const&`, while scalar leaves are normalized and stored by value.
+Phase 2 expression nodes store `mpf_class`, `mpz_class`, `mpq_class`, and
+expression subtrees by `const&`, while scalar leaves are normalized and stored by value.
 This is deliberate for the v2.0.0 performance and ABI experiment, but expression trees must not be saved in `auto` variables.

 Use immediate evaluation: